Infineon/mtb-example-xmc7000-oob-demo/README.md

    **Operational steps:**

    a.
 When you enter into this demo, confirm that 'USER LED1' blinks at 3 Hz (approximately).
 Take note of the current consumption.
-The device is in the Active state at this moment.
+The device is in the Active state at this moment

    b.
 Press the Hibernate button ('USER BTN1' in case of KIT_XMC72_EVK, 'USER_BTN2' in case of KIT_XMC71_EVK_LITE_V1) to enter into the Sleep power state.
 Observe that the 'USER LED1' is ON and dimmed.
 Confirm that the current consumption drops to dozens of milliamperes.
-The CPU is in the Sleep state at this moment.
+The CPU is in the Sleep state at this moment

    c.
 Press the Hibernate button ('USER BTN1' in case of KIT_XMC72_EVK, 'USER_BTN2' in case of KIT_XMC71_EVK_LITE_V1) to return to Active state.
-Observe that the 'USER LED1' blinks again.
+Observe that the 'USER LED1' blinks again

    d.
 Press the Hibernate button ('USER BTN1' in case of KIT_XMC72_EVK, 'USER_BTN2' in case of KIT_XMC71_EVK_LITE_V1) for approximately one second and release it.
 Observe that the 'USER LED1' is OFF and that the current consumption has dropped to over a hundred.
-The device is in DeepSleep state at this moment.
+The device is in DeepSleep state at this moment

    e.
 Press the Hibernate button ('USER BTN1' in case of KIT_XMC72_EVK, 'USER_BTN2' in case of KIT_XMC71_EVK_LITE_V1) to return to Active power state.
-Observe that the 'USER LED1' blinks again and that the current consumption has increased to the same level measured before.
+Observe that the 'USER LED1' blinks again and that the current consumption has increased to the same level measured before

    f.
 Press the Hibernate button ('USER BTN1' in case of KIT_XMC72_EVK, 'USER_BTN2' in case of KIT_XMC71_EVK_LITE_V1) for at least two seconds and release it.
 Observe that the 'USER LED1' is OFF and that the current consumption has dropped to about ten microampere.
 The device is in Hibernate state at this moment.
-After the steps b to f, the terminal application displays the message as shown in **Figure 6**.
+After the steps b to f, the terminal application displays the message as shown in **Figure 6**

    g.
 Press the Hibernate button ('USER BTN1' in case of KIT_XMC72_EVK, 'USER_BTN2' in case of KIT_XMC71_EVK_LITE_V1) to wake-up from Hibernate power state, and then the MCU resets.
-Observe that the "Running XMC(TM) MCU power modes demo" title appears on the UART terminal.
+Observe that the "Running XMC(TM) MCU power modes demo" title appears on the UART terminal

 10. Enter 6 to select the 'QSPI memory read/write' demo, the system will erase QSPI memory, write encrypted data into QSPI memory, read encrypted data from QSPI memory, decrypt, and verify the data.
-Observe the 'USER LED1' to determine the status of the read write operation.
+Observe the 'USER LED1' to determine the status of the read write operation
-    - 'USER LED1' is blinking: Successful operation.
+    - 'USER LED1' is blinking: Successful operation
-    - 'USER LED1' is always ON: Failed operation.
+    - 'USER LED1' is always ON: Failed operation

     **Figure 7.
 QSPI memory read and write**

     ![](images/qspi_memory.jpg)

 11. Enter 7 to select the 'CAN FD loopback' demo.
 Make the pin connection setup as described in the [Hardware setup](#hardware-setup) section.
 Press the 'USER BTN1' button to send CAN FD frame to CAN FD analyzer or another kit.
 Also, this demo can receive CAN FD data and print the received data over UART serial terminal.
-Each time a CAN frame is received, the 'USER LED' toggles.
+Each time a CAN frame is received, the 'USER LED' toggles

     > **Note:** If you use two evaluation kits to test this demo, change the `CAN_ID` macro from '1' to '2' in the *demo_canfd.c* file and program another kit.